theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-define.md

 | Character limit for dimension members | max.
 60 characters      | -      |

-### Selecting Measure (Key Figures), Dimensions and Properties
+### Select Measure (Key Figures), Dimensions and Properties
 When an object is selected, in the main main window of the component, there is a tree structure at the left hand-side.
 The tree structure represents the metadata of the Query (or InfoProvider). <br>
 ![Cube-Details](/img/content/xu/cube-measures.png){:class="img-responsive"}
-The first directory contains all the measures (key figures) (4).
+The first directory contains all the measures (key figures) (1).
-The following directories correspond to dimensions and often contain additional dimension properties (5). <br>
+The following directories correspond to dimensions and often contain additional dimension properties (2). <br>

 1. Select key figures, dimensions, and properties for the extraction.
 2. Within the key figures directory, click the arrow to display the available units.
 Select a unit, if needed.